8 Tips To De-Stress Your December

 3. Reject commercialism.

 None of the holidays we observe in December are designed to include purchasing things from stores.
-Each is an opportunity to celebrate – the birth of the Savior, the Seven Principles of Kwanza, the return of the light with the Solstice, and the right to worship as we choose and the miracle of faith symbolized by the Chanukah lights.
+Each is an opportunity to celebrate – the birth of the Savior, the return of the light with the Solstice, the Seven Principles of Kwanza, and the miracle of faith symbolized by the Hanukkah lights.

-After having spent years buying too many presents – originally one for each night of Chanukah – our family settled into making each of the eight nights meaningful in it’s own way.
-One night is the big present night, where the kids each get one “storebought” gift.
+After having spent years buying too many presents – originally one for each night of Hanukkah – our family settled into making each of the eight nights meaningful in it’s own way.
+One night is the big present night, where the kids each get one “store bought” gift.
 One night is “Homemade presents” night.
-One night we always throw a Chanukah party, another night we end up at a friend's house.
+One night we throw a Hanukkah party with latkes, another night we go to family.
 One night is Tzedaka night, when we discuss good causes and donate money to them.
 Each night is special in its own way, and presents take a back seat.
-We work hard to de-commercialize what can so easily become a feast of more, more, more, rather than a feast of lights.
+We work hard to de-commercialize what can so easily become a feast of more, more, more, rather than a feast of lights and miracles.

-De-commercializing Christmas is even more challenging.
-I know families who give three presents to their child for Christmas: one to read, one to wear, one to play with.
+De-commercializing Christmas can be even more challenging, but it's certainly possible.
+I know families who give four presents to their child for Christmas: "something you want, something you need, something to wear, something to read."
 Others give a present from the parents and a present from Santa.
-Add a stocking, and time to play with your child, and it's plenty.
+Add a stocking, time to play with your child, and a few annual traditions, and it's plenty.
 The gifts you do give will be treasured.

 Some families de-commercialize the holidays by making presents.
-It isn’t free – you have to buy supplies – and it takes time, but it is cheaper, more fun, more meaningful, and often more pleasing to the recipient than a "bought" gift.
+It isn’t free – you have to buy supplies – and it takes time, but it can be cheaper, more fun, and more meaningful than a "bought" gift.

 4. Create traditions that make merry, make meaning, and bring your family closer.